Iceshelves/AutomatedDamageDetection/notebooks/README.md

 ## Directories
-* development: directory with notebooks that contain a lot of testing and development of any processing or plotting step -- **these notebooks are unorganised and might be unreadable**, but are kept for any potential insight that might be gained from them.
+* postprocessing: directory with notebooks that contain (development of) postprocessing and plotting steps (e.g. cluster extraction after training completion of VAE model).
+These notebooks are mostly converted to scripts, but can be useful reference material.
-* postprocessing: directory with notebooks that contain (development of) postprocessing and plotting steps.
-These notebooks might be converted to scripts, but can be useful reference.
+* preprocessing:  notebooks for data precprocessing steps
-* preprocessing:
+* vae-development: directory with notebooks that contain development steps of the VAE model

 ## Files